tlswg/tls13-spec/draft-ietf-tls-tls13.md

 inappropriate_fallback
 : Sent by a server in response to an invalid connection retry attempt from a client. (see [RFC7507]) This alert is always fatal.

-no_renegotiation_RESERVED
-: This alert was used in previous versions of TLS.
-TLS 1.3 does not include renegotiation and TLS 1.3 implementations MUST NOT send this alert when in TLS 1.3 mode.
-This alert is always fatal.

 missing_extension
 : Sent by endpoints that receive a hello message not containing an